 Valles Caldera Deep Thermal Test Wells

 Deep thermal test wells have been drilled in the Valles Caldera.
 The Valles Caldera is a 14 mile diameter caldera in the Jemez Mountains west of Los Alamos, New Mexico.
 Much of the caldera is within the Valles Caldera National Preserve, managed by the U.S. National Park Service.
 The caldera formed during volcanic eruptions about 1.25 million years ago, when it collapsed over at least one older caldera.
 Since that time, there have been volcanic eruptions within the caldera.
-The last eruption was about 70,000 years ago.
+The last eruption was about 42,000 years ago.
+Very few earthquakes originate beneath the Valles Caldera.
 Seismic investigations suggest the presence of magma at a depth between about 3 and 9 miles.
 The caldera contains active thermal springs and fumeroles.
 The test wells encountered temperatures ranging to 648°F (342° C), but the geothermal resource was judged too small to be economically feasible for generating electricity.
 One test well within the caldera was drilled to basement (Precambrian) at a depth of 10,300 feet.

 Sulphur Springs Geothermal Site

 Sulphur Springs is the site of an abandoned resort with hot springs and mud pots.
 The site is in the Valles Caldera on the west side of the Valles Caldera National Preserve.
 It also has fumaroles and gaseous cold springs.
 Temperatures of the springs range up to the boiling point.
 The gas is mostly carbon dioxide, but contains hydrogen sulfide.
-The site is at the intersection of a northest-trending fault and one or more cross faults.
+Several types of data suggest that the hot gases are in equilibrium at depth with reservoirs temperatures of 392°F to 572°F (200°C to 300 °C).
+The Sulphur Springs site is at the intersection of a northeast-trending fault and one or more cross faults.
 This intersection of faults likely produces the conduit that serves the geothermal features.
-The surface geology at the site consists of caldera volcanic rocks and caldera-fill deposits.
+The surface geology at the site consists of caldera volcanic rocks (ryolite) and caldera-fill deposits.
 The main fumerole is in a landslide deposit.
-Enough sulphur has been deposited in the area that it was once mined.
+Enough sulfur has been deposited in the area that it was once mined.